zhangtony239/SysMaid/README_en.md

 *   `--windows-console-mode=disable`: Creates a windowless background application that won't show a black console window when run.
 *   `your_rules.py`: Your rule script filename.

-After successful packaging, you will find the generated `.exe` file in the `your_rules.dist` folder.
-You can place this file or its shortcut into the system's "Startup" folder to have it launch automatically on boot.
+The output folder after a successful build is named `your_rules.dist` .
+To enable auto-start on boot, create a shortcut for the `.exe` file inside this folder and move it to the system's "Startup" folder.

 ## Future Plans